Managing Switches and Interfaces

 DMF-FILTER-SWITCH-1>

 This command provides access to the switch CLI prompt for directly managing or troubleshooting the switch.
-The following commands are available from the ZTN console.
+The following commands are available in the ZTN console:

 • controller: adds, removes, sets, or clears the L3 ZTN Controller list